 Versatile.
 Sustainable.
 Economical.

-After a tornado destroyed an entire community, rebuilding in a sustainable way took priority.
-This is the story of how an Architect teamed with us to produce the nations FIRST LEED PLATINUM K-12 educational facility featuring Green Umbrella Architectural concrete.
+After a tornado destroyed an entire community, rebuilding sustainably took priority.
+This is the story of how an architect teamed with us to produce the nation’s first LEED PLATINUM K-12 educational facility featuring Green Umbrella architectural concrete.

-On May 4, 2007 a 1.7-mile-wide tornado struck the west-Kansas town of Greensburg.
-The hamlet had already seen its population dwindle to about 1,500, but this calamity threatened its very existence.
+On May 4, 2007, a 1.7-mile-wide tornado struck Greensburg, KS.
+This small town had already seen its population dwindle to about 1,500, but this calamity threatened its very existence.

-In the immediate aftermath of the storm, the office of Governor Kathleen Sebelius contacted Bob Berkebile—a founding principal of BNIM Architects, in Kansas City, Missouri, and a leader in the green-design movement—and enlisted his help in rebuilding Greensburg.
-The town responded in kind: in 2007 the city council mandated that all public buildings larger than 4,000 square feet attain LEED Platinum certification.
+In the immediate aftermath of the storm, the office of Governor Kathleen Sebelius contacted Bob Berkebile, a founding principal of BNIM Architects in Kansas City, Missouri, and a leader in the green-design movement, to enlist his help in rebuilding Greensburg.
+The town responded in kind.
+In 2007, the city council mandated that all public buildings larger than 4,000 square feet attain LEED Platinum certification.

-As part of that effort, BNIM designed a new building that would combine Greensburg’s three schools into a single K-12 educational institution.
+As part of that effort, BNIM designed a new building to combine Greensburg’s three schools into a single K-12 educational institution.

 “Two of the sites they were considering were not closely connected to the core of the city,” says Casey Cassias, a principal at BNIM.

-The architects suggested an alternative location on Main Street, one that would serve as an anchor for the community.
+The architects suggested an alternative location on Main St. that would serve as an anchor for the community.

 “They were willing to take that risk even though it meant putting the new building on top of the old high school’s football field, taking away a touchstone to the past.” —MP

-The school’s design incorporates innovative sustainable strategies, particularly related to day-lighting, building envelope, site, resource use, energy production, rainwater harvesting, furniture and fixture selection, and building materials.
+The school’s design incorporates innovative and sustainable strategies related to daylighting, building envelopes, resource use, energy production, rainwater harvesting, furniture and fixture selection, and building materials.
 In particular, the new school features design strategies and integrated systems to achieve net zero energy and water.

-The School facilities meet the highest and best value both in the short-term and over the entire life-cycle of the buildings.
-These sustainable design features all ensure financial returns to the school district year after year.
+The school facilities meet the highest and best value in the short term and over the entire lifecycle of the buildings.
+These sustainable design features ensure financial returns to the school district year after year.

-The School District is a leader in the region in the development of environmentally responsible and responsive educational facilities.
+The school district is a leader in the region in developing environmentally responsible and responsive educational facilities.